bparrishMines/penguin/packages/gen_api_impls/README.md

 flutter pub run gen_api_impls
 ```

+7. You should then probably run the formatter because will come out unreadable.

 Limitations:
 * Lists and Maps (the generator will run, it just wont be good code)
 * Pigeon methods that need to be marked with `@async`